KRWCLASSIC/Steam-Account-Switcher-Manager/readme.md

 3. Run `sasm.pyw` file

 > You can also build this project with Nuitka or PyInstaller if you prefer binaries.
+> Precompiled builds are available in the [releases section](https://github.com/KRWCLASSIC/SteamAccountSwitcherManager/releases).

 ## Usage